docker-archive/dcus-hol-2017/docker-enterprise/README.md

 8. Go to the UCP GUI and click on Resources / Nodes.
 You should now see that all of your nodes listed with their respective role as Manager or Worker.

 Congratulations!
-You have succesfully installed and deployed a full UCP cluster.
+You have successfully installed and deployed a full UCP cluster.
 You are now ready to move on to the rest of the lab.

 ## <a name="Task 2"></a>Task 2: Deploying a Simple Application with Compose